FREE Standard Post Over $100 | Free Express Post $199+ | $4.95 Flat Rate Standard Shipping

 Yes, it probably does freak you out a little.
 But now that you know, you can do something about it by avoiding skincare products containing these unnecessary additives that could be damaging your endocrine system.

-In the meantime, we'll go over some of the common ingredients you want to go and check your product labels for - and toss out anything that has any of these endocrine disruptors listed.
+In the meantime, keep reading as we share some of the common ingredients you want to go and check your product labels for - and toss out anything that has any of these endocrine disruptors listed.

 Resorcinol